Vladimir-csp/uwsm/README.md

 - more plugins
 - invent a better way to stop xdg-desktop-portal-gtk.service on WM stop
 - maybe do some integration with `/usr/share/wayland-sessions/*.desktop`
+  - [x] WM argument support
-- python inclusions and whiptail for desktop entry parser and chooser
+  - [ ] python inclusions and whiptail for desktop entry parser and chooser
+- maybe drop requirement for unified `~/.config/${wm}/` and checks for supported WMs, argument support now allows to just run anything.

 ## Compliments